MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           image content without the background
         smallimg: img/Group 531.png

-  - type: fifty_fifty
+  # - type: fifty_fifty
-    background: Blank
+  #   background: Blank
-    left_side:
+  #   left_side:
-      content_options:
+  #     content_options:
-        - type: generic_content
+  #       - type: generic_content
-          generic_content: >-
+  #         generic_content: >-
-            ### Repeatable card components were tested for structure, image, & link names, as well as tested for duplicated information
+  #           ### Repeatable card components were tested for structure, image, & link names, as well as tested for duplicated information
-        - type: cards
+  #       - type: cards
-          process: true
+  #         process: true
-          blurbcards:
+  #         blurbcards:
-            - imagecards: img/think-emoji.svg
+  #           - imagecards: img/think-emoji.svg
-              textcards: >-
+  #             textcards: >-
-                **Images within each card either serve a decorative or meaningful purpose**
+  #               **Images within each card either serve a decorative or meaningful purpose**
-            - textcards: If the content is decorative but includes unhelpful alternative text it only serves as a barrier for users accessing additional content.
+  #           - textcards: If the content is decorative but includes unhelpful alternative text it only serves as a barrier for users accessing additional content.
-        - type: cards
+  #       - type: cards
-          process: true
+  #         process: true
-          blurbcards:
+  #         blurbcards:
-            - imagecards: img/think-emoji.svg
+  #           - imagecards: img/think-emoji.svg
-              textcards: >-
+  #             textcards: >-
-                **Headings before each set of card components were tested for explicit markup and correct heading level**
+  #               **Headings before each set of card components were tested for explicit markup and correct heading level**
-            - textcards: When a heading has the wrong level or does not use heading markup the baked-in browser element purpose is not conveyed.
+  #           - textcards: When a heading has the wrong level or does not use heading markup the baked-in browser element purpose is not conveyed.
 A user may not understand the content or be able to understand content relationships.
-        - type: featured-text
+  #       - type: featured-text
-          featuredtext: Using ARIA roles and attributes, we can improve the accessibility of components by providing additional semantics.
+  #         featuredtext: Using ARIA roles and attributes, we can improve the accessibility
+  #           of components by providing additional semantics.

-    right_side:
+  #   right_side:
-      content_options:
+  #     content_options:

-        - type: CaptionImg
+  #       - type: CaptionImg
-          caption: >-
+  #         caption: >-
-            The card components consist of multiple links, decorative image content, date, and read more buttons.
+  #           The card components consist of multiple links, decorative image content, date, and read more buttons.
 Other cards consisted entirely of images linked to individual articles.
-          image: img/Image 43.png
+  #         image: img/Image 43.png

-  - type: fifty_fifty
+  # - type: fifty_fifty
-    background: Blank
+  #   background: Blank
-    right_side:
+  #   right_side:
-      content_options:
+  #     content_options:
-        - type: generic_content
+  #       - type: generic_content
-          generic_content: >-
+  #         generic_content: >-
-            ### Dialogs & third-party components were tested for focus changes & screen reader use.
+  #           ### Dialogs & third-party components were tested for focus changes & screen reader use.

-            * **Originally not focusable or operable, the site’s dialogs were not accessible**\
-                Dialogs need to have the proper role and structure so assistive technology users understand the content.
-            * **Alerts of important information were not announced to screen readers.**\
-                Without correct Aria roles, important information may not be announced to users.
-Low or no-vision users will miss out on important information afforded by visual users.

-        - type: pillfeaturedtext
-          pillfeaturedtext: Using ARIA roles and attributes, we can improve the accessibility of components by providing additional semantics.

-    left_side:
+  #   left_side:
-      content_options:
+  #     content_options:

-        - type: CaptionImg
+  #       - type: CaptionImg
-          caption: >-
+  #         caption: >-
-            The dialogs included those which appear on the first load and those initiated by a user.
-Third-party components consisted of datepicker, map, and auto-complete search widgets.
+  #           The dialogs included those which appear on the first load and those
+  #           initiated by a user.
+Third-party components consisted of datepicker,
+  #           map, and auto-complete search widgets.
-          image: img/dialog-cropped.jpg
+  #         image: img/dialog-cropped.jpg

   - type: fullwidth